discord-net/Discord.Net/docs/guides/commands.md

 The next step to creating commands, is actually creating commands.

 To create a command, add a method to your module of type `Task`.
-Typically, you will want to mark his method as `async`, although it is not required.
+Typically, you will want to mark this method as `async`, although it is not required.

 Adding parameters to a command is done by adding parameters to the